-Using data to fight malariaNovember 22nd, 2013 in Diseases, Conditions, Syndromes /
+Using data to fight malariaNovember 22, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 The University of California, Riverside announced today that it is a Grand Challenges Explorations winner, an initiative funded by the Bill & Melinda Gates Foundation.
 Yanping Chen will pursue an innovative global health and development research project, titled "Using Sensors to Understand Insect-Vectored Diseases and Plan Effective Interventions."